Updated: Apr 27

 In case you don’t remember, snack time was a magical experience in elementary school.
-For 15 glorious minutes, we could go anywhere in the classroom with our friends and munch on whatever our parents packed while chatting away about Pokemon, power rangers or what after-school playdates were to come.
+For 15 glorious minutes, we could go anywhere in the classroom with our friends and munch on whatever our parents packed for us to eat, while chatting away about Pokemon, power rangers or whatever after-school play-dates were to come.

 Early in the school year, after meticulous market research and an iron-clad business plan, I had cornered the snack time market.
 In my first ever business venture, I approached my mom with a thoroughly-thought-through proposal.

 “Mom, hear me out.”
 I took a deep breath.
 Game-time.

 “Ok, Matt-man…” She eyed her 9-year-old-pitch-man.

 “If you buy me marshmallows for snack time, I promise not to eat a single one, because I know you don’t like me having too much sugar.”
 I smiled, showing her my freshly brushed teeth (another healthy habit she seemed fond of).

 (Part 1: Make sure my mom knows I thought into my business plan and how this affects our parent-child convention of rule-abiding coexistence)

 “Ok, Matt-man, then why do you want them?”

 “Well mom, I’m glad you asked.
 Every other kid in class goes crazy for marshmallows.
 I don’t even like them because they’re not good for me.
 But they like them and will trade their whole snack for just a marshmallow or two.
 So, I could have a full feast of pretzels and carrots and goldfish and apple dippers if I bring just a small supply of marshmallows everyday.”